Teaching English as a Foreign Language (TEFL) Jobs in Chile

 Having a TEFL certificate is helpful, but not necessary.
-Many programs such as Bridge-Liguatec recruit untrained teachers.
-They do, however, require a TEFL training course through their company before job placement.
-The training is usually a month long and can cost anywhere from $1,000-$1,500 dollars.
-Both Berlitz and The Sam Marsalli English Institute train teachers at no cost, using their own methods.
+The Sam Marsalli English Institute trains teachers at no cost, using their own methods.
 Whether or not you have to prepare your own lesson plans depends upon the institute and its daily curriculum.
 Make sure to find out how and what they expect you to prepare outside of the classroom because this is unpaid time.

 Pay and Workload

 Most institutes pay by the hour—anywhere from 3,000-5,000 pesos (about 590 pesos to the dollar) per hour, depending on the location of the school and the level or age of the students.
 Some places guarantee a fixed number of hours a week, but this guarantee is not set in stone.
 Some companies require you to teach in multiple locations throughout the day; this could mean you have to spend a significant amount of time and money on transportation.
 Before making a commitment to any company, ask for a list of past employees who you can contact as references.
 Ask them about how the institute is run and their overall experience.